MTY CLAIMS IT’S IN THE RESTAURANT BUSINESS, BUT IT DERIVED 82% OF ITS 2020 EARNINGS FROM KICKBACKS. MTY IS IN THE KICKBACK BUSINESS.

 Prior to Lefebvre’s statement to investors claiming Cold Stone will always open more stores than it closes, it appears Cold Stone submitted international locations data to two different sources indicating it closed more stores than it opened during 2019.
 However just one month after Lefebvre’s false statement, Cold Stone increased its previously reported totals in its 2020 U.S. federal disclosures.
 This made it appear that Cold Stone had opened more stores than it closed—just as Lefebvre had told investors.

 Cover-Up: According to Cold Stone’s 2018 federal disclosure data, the company had 328 international locations (PDF pg.
 7) and 903 U.S. locations (PDF pg.
 101) totaling 1,231 locations.
 One month after Lefebvre’s false statement to investors, the company issued federal disclosures reporting its 2019 data as 341 international locations (PDF pg.
 8) and 898 U.S. locations (PDF pg.
 95), or 1,239 global locations.
-Thus, if its federal disclosures are truthful, Cold Stone gained eight global locations during 2019.
+Thus, if its federal disclosures are truthful, after falling by eight units in the prior year, Cold Stone’s international locations grew by an unbelievable 13 units to increase its total global locations by eight units during 2019.
 As a result, Lefebvre’s statement to investors would be true as of 2019, thus perhaps mitigating legal liability for losses suffered by shareholders who relied on his false statement.

 However, reports submitted before Lefebvre’s statement casts doubt on the truthfulness of Cold Stone’s 2019 federal disclosure data.
 This appears to be a cover-up attempt aimed at disarming securities investors that suffered financial damages due to Lefebvre’s false statement.